jundalisay/sp/content/en/research/ancient/jewish/old-testament/exodus/chapter-34.md

 <sup>4</sup> He hewed two tables of stone like unto the first; and Moses rose up early in the morning, and went up unto mount Sinai, as Enki had commanded him, and took in his hand the two tables of stone.

-5 Enki descended in the cloud, and stood with him there, and proclaimed the name of Enki.
+<sup>5</sup> Enki descended in the cloud, and stood with him there, and proclaimed the name of Enki.

+<sup>6</sup> Enki passed by before him, and proclaimed himself as God:
+- merciful and gracious
+- longsuffering, and abundant in goodness and truth
+- <sup>7</sup> keeping mercy for thousands
-6 Enki passed by before him, and proclaimed, Enki, God, merciful and gracious, longsuffering, and abundant in goodness and truth, {34:7} Keeping mercy for thousands, forgiving iniquity and transgression and sin, and that will by no means clear [the guilty;] visiting the iniquity of the fathers upon the children, and upon the children’s children, unto the third and to the fourth [generation. ]
+- forgiving iniquity and transgression and sin that will by no means clear the guilty
+- visiting the iniquity of the fathers on the children and the children’s children, unto the third and to the fourth generation.

-8 Moses made haste, and bowed his head toward the earth, and worshipped.
+<sup>8</sup> Moses bowed his head toward the earth and worshipped.

 {{< r a="Moses" >}}
-9 If now I have found grace in your sight, O Lord, let my Lord, I pray you, go among us; for it [is] a stiffnecked people; and pardon our iniquity and our sin, and take us for thine inheritance.
+<sup>9</sup> If now I have found grace in your sight, O Lord, let my Lord, I pray you, go among us; for it [is] a stiffnecked people; and pardon our iniquity and our sin, and take us for thine inheritance.
 {{< /r >}}

 {{< l a="Enki" >}}
-10 Behold, I make a covenant: before all your people I will do marvels, such as have not been done in all the earth, nor in any nation:
+<sup>10</sup> Behold, I make a covenant: before all your people I will do marvels, such as have not been done in all the earth, nor in any nation:

 All your people shall see the work of Enki.
 I will do a terrible thing with you.

-11 I drive out before you the Amorite, the Canaanite, the Hittite, the Perizzite, the Hivite, and the Jebusite.
+<sup>11</sup> I drive out before you the Amorite, the Canaanite, the Hittite, the Perizzite, the Hivite, and the Jebusite.

-12 Take heed to yourself, lest you make a covenant with the inhabitants of the land whither you goest, lest it be for a snare in the midst of you.
+<sup>12</sup> Take heed to yourself, lest you make a covenant with the inhabitants of the land whither you goest, lest it be for a snare in the midst of you.

-13 But you shall destroy their altars, break their images, and cut down their groves.
+<sup>13</sup> But you shall destroy their altars, break their images, and cut down their groves.

-14 For you shalt worship no other god: for Enki, whose name [is] Jealous, is a jealous God
+<sup>14</sup> For you shalt worship no other god: for Enki, whose name [is] Jealous, is a jealous God

-15 Lest you make a covenant with the inhabitants of the land, and they go a whoring after their gods, and do sacrifice unto their gods, and one call you, and you eat of his sacrifice.
+<sup>15</sup> Lest you make a covenant with the inhabitants of the land, and they go a whoring after their gods, and do sacrifice unto their gods, and one call you, and you eat of his sacrifice.

-16 You take of their daughters unto your sons, and their daughters go a whoring after their gods, and make your sons go a whoring after their gods.
+<sup>16</sup> You take of their daughters unto your sons, and their daughters go a whoring after their gods, and make your sons go a whoring after their gods.

-17 Do not make molten gods.
+<sup>17</sup> Do not make molten gods.
 {{< /l >}}

 {{< l a="Enki" >}}
-18 Keep the feast of unleavened bread.
+<sup>18</sup> Keep the feast of unleavened bread.
 Seven days you shalt eat unleavened bread, as I commanded you, in the time of the month Abib when you came out from Egypt.

 19 All that opens the matrix is mine.